stemmatic/utils/README.md

 * `./stats mss.tx -A witA witB` for non-Archetypal agreements
 * `./stats mss.tx -B witA witB` for non-Byzantine (majority) agreements
 * `./stats mss.tx -AB witA witB` for non-Archetypal, non-Byzantine agreements.
-These options assume that a file `SOLN.VARS` is present in the directory or redirected in.
 ## Notes
 * **Readings**: Valid characters are from the set `?0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ-`.
 * **Lacunae**: Missing readings are represented by ? and are excluded from calculations.